neondatabase-labs/auth0-nextjs-neon-rls-authorize/README.md

 # Neon Authorize + Auth0 RLS Example (SQL from the Backend)

-This repository is a guided getting started example for Neon Authorize + Auth0 RLS.
+This repository is a guided getting started example for Neon Authorize + Auth0.

 1. Create a Neon project
 2. Create a Auth0 application